reactjs/rfcs/text/0000-connect-container-component.md

 ```

 but, they are different about execution scopes.
 The formar is in child scope and the latter is in parent scope.
-In addition, innerHooks prop must return partial props of the component.
+In addition, connectContainer prop must return partial props of the component.

 # Motivation